PHELAT/jomleha.social/README.md

 ### Run Locally

 1. Download your firebase cert file into project's root directory, and name it `firebasekey.json`.
-2. Create a `.env` file(`.env.development.local` is recommended), and define a `FIREBASE_URL` environment variable pointing to your firestore database url.
+2. Create a `.env.local` file and define a `FIREBASE_URL` environment variable pointing to your firestore database url.
 3. Run:

 ```sh